- Cheek pain

 Self Treatment For Buccinator Muscle Pain That Can Contribute To Cheek and Teeth Pain

 The buccinator muscle can contribute to pain in the cheek and upper teeth.
 It can also contribute to pain while chewing and difficulty swallowing.
 Many times this pain is due to small knots or bands in the muscle.
 If you have unresolved pain in the cheek or upper teeth, consider purchasing Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
 His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
-If you suffer with unresolved cheek and or teeth pain or pain while chewing food, I highly recommend this book.
+If you suffer from unresolved cheek and or teeth pain or pain while chewing food, I highly recommend this book.
 Relieving trigger points in the buccinator muscle have helped many people resolve this pain.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.